 Orientation and Welcome Events

 Welcome to Virginia Tech Graduate School!
 We know that starting graduate school can be a challenge, so we offer a variety of events and activities to help new students connect with fellow students, faculty, staff, and local resources.
 Click on each event to find out more details.
-Events with an ** require registration.
 Events and sign-up links will be added when plans are confirmed.

 New students are encouraged to attend the sessions below to learn about life as a graduate student!
 Please click each title to learn more about what will be covered and to register.
 After each session, the video recording and slides will be uploaded here.

-Hear from current graduate students about what organizations and clubs they have gotten involvded with and how they found their community at Virginia Tech.
-This session is for graduate students at the Blacksburg campus.
+Hear from current graduate students about what organizations and clubs they have gotten involved with and how they found their community at Virginia Tech.
+This session is geared towards graduate students at the Blacksburg campus.

 *Registration Requested